Wine Grape Varieties in Bulgaria

 a wine tasting trip for the first time, don’t hesitate to put Bulgaria on your list as this beautiful country is one of the best wine destinations in the world!

 Kylie is an Australian living in Bulgaria.
-Coming from an extensive HR background, she now has a freelance business offering management services to clients around the world.
+Coming from an extensive HR background, she now has a consulting business offering HR services to clients around the world.

 Connect with Kylie on LinkedIn